 "Hidden History Found Beneath Alcatraz" BBC News: Science & Environment, by Rebecca Morelle, February 26, 2014

-We offer three 12-week sessions each year at Alcatraz Island with additional NPS locations soon to be added across the country.
+We offer three 12-week sessions each year at Alcatraz Island and Pearl Harbor; we plan to expand to other landmark sites in the near future.
 Session dates and deadlines are listed below.
 No prior experience required.

 Our Field School alumni share continuing bonds with their CPI teammates while continuing college and engaging in successful careers; CPI assists with job placement and advise on college applications